fossas/spectrometer/docs/strategies/python/poetry.md

 ![Without poetry.lock file](poetry-without-lock.svg)
 _Dependencies highlighted in yellow boxes are direct dependencies, rest are deep dependencies._

-Note, without `poetry.lock` we are not able to identify sub dependencies and dependency's resolved versions.
+Note, without `poetry.lock` we are not able to identify deep dependencies and dependency's resolved version.